thrivedynamic/hugo.promethean.systems/content/_index.md

 ---
-title: "Welcome to My Website"
+title: "Welcome to Promethean Systems"
 sections:
   - title: "Introduction"
     content: "This is our main page with smooth scrolling."
-  - title: "Our Services"
+  - title: "Our Products"
     content: "We offer amazing products and services."
   - title: "Contact Us"
     content: "Get in touch with us."